bbatsov/emacsredux/_posts/2020-07-05-remap-enter-to-control-in-gnu-linux-2020-edition.md

 which does exactly what I needed and it does it splendidly.

-Unfortunately, the tool is not packaged for most GNU/Linux distros, but setting it up from source is not that complex.
+Unfortunately, the tool is not packaged for most GNU/Linux distros[^1], but setting it up from source is not that complex.
 In this article I'll share instructions that are specific to Ubuntu, but they should be easy to modify for other Linux distros.